-The Sustainable Livestock Production Systems course will explore a range of different livestock production systems and the opportunities and challenges of implementing sustainable practices.
-Through eight weeks of interactive, online sessions and discussions, delivered through the University of Reading’s Virtual Learning Environment, you will develop a detailed understanding of environmental, social, and economic factors associated with sustainability across a range of livestock sectors.
+The Sustainable Livestock Production Systems course will explore various livestock production systems and the opportunities and challenges of implementing sustainable practices.
+Through eight weeks of interactive online sessions and discussions delivered through the University of Reading’s Virtual Learning Environment, you will develop a detailed understanding of environmental, social, and economic factors associated with sustainability across various livestock sectors.

-After completing the course you will have an excellent understanding of sustainability factors impacting livestock production systems and will be able to identify specific issues relating to pig, poultry, dairy, and ruminant meat production systems.
-This will be of particular use to professionals working with livestock and looking to develop sustainability, but would also be relevant to anyone across the food industry looking to increase their understanding of these topics.
+After completing the course, you will have an excellent understanding of sustainability factors impacting livestock production systems.
+You will be able to identify specific issues relating to pig, poultry, dairy, and ruminant meat production systems.
+This will be of particular use to professionals working with livestock and looking to develop sustainability.
+It would also be relevant to anyone across the food industry looking to increase their understanding of these topics.

 By the end of the course, participants will be able to:

 - Critically evaluate the challenges and opportunities facing different livestock sectors

 - Critically evaluate measures to improve the sustainability of a livestock production system

 - Use appropriate tools to identify reliable information and literature on this topic

 Each topic will be introduced with some interactive online material and downloadable materials.
 There will be a series of online discussions and exercises to support learning.
 An online presentation by each participant on a blueprint for sustainable livestock production will form the basis of discussion at the end of the course and form part of the assessment of the course.